 How would you describe the Wild Minded artwork?

 When I thought of the word “wild” I instantly had an image that I wanted to create.
 Elements of deep forests came to mind with rich fauna and a composition that is abundant and vivid.
 I think the artwork definitely captures a sense of wanderlust and the unknown.

-My go to is acrylic paint, it’s my jam!
-I also create “soft sculptures” so that process involves a lot of mediums, from paint to sewing and beading.
-But lately I’ve been working with a lot more digital work, my mind is often so busy that the process of working in a neat environment with a single device is really liberating and definitely eases the thinking process.
+My go-to is acrylic paint, it’s my jam!
+I also create “soft sculptures” so that process involves a lot of mediums, from painting to sewing and beading.
+But lately, I’ve been working with a lot more digital work, my mind is often so busy that the process of working in a neat environment with a single device is really liberating and definitely eases the thinking process.

 Have you worked on any international projects?

 I’ve shown my art overseas a fair bit in the last couple of years, mainly in the US and UK.
 I have a hand-painted Norma Kamali dress showing in Art Basel Miami in the next month which is very exciting!